Breast Cancer

 Symptoms / Signs Actions / Investigations

-New suspicious rash or nodule on chest wall Refer to surgeon, dermatology or interventional radiology for consideration of biopsy.
+New suspicious rash, bleeding or nodule on nipple or chest wall, mastectomy scar changes Refer to surgeon for evaluation and biopsy.

 New palpable lymphadenopathy Refer to surgeon or interventional radiology for biopsy.